f3d-app/f3d/doc/user/07-COMMANDS.md

 # Commands

 F3D provides access to commands through [interactive console](#interactive-console), [command script](#command-script---command-script) and [bindings configuration](06-CONFIGURATION_FILE.md#bindings).
-Commands let you trigger specific behavior that may not be available otherwise.
+Use commands to trigger specific behavior that may not be available otherwise.
-Please note commands are currently experimental and the behaviors, actions may be added or removed without deprecation.
+Commands are currently experimental.
+Behaviors and actions may be added or removed without deprecation.
 Action names and arguments may also change without deprecation.

 Commands have the following syntax: